- Oral thrush, also known as oral candidiasis, is a mouth infection caused by a yeast fungus.

-Candida can cause problems when there is a change in the chemicals inside the mouth, which wipes out the good bacteria and allows the yeast fungus to grow and develop.
+Candida can cause problems when there is a change in the microbes (tiny living particles) living inside the mouth.
+This reduces the number of good bacteria and allows the yeast fungus to grow and multiply.

-- with chronic medical conditions like cancer or untreated HIV
+- have chronic medical conditions like cancer or untreated HIV

 - taking antibiotics (especially for long periods of time)

 - eat a poor diet (have malnutrition)

 - wear dentures (especially if they do not fit well)

 Oral thrush can also be a side effect of inhaled corticosteroids, a type of medication used in lung conditions such as asthma.

 What are the symptoms of oral thrush?